hardpath/hardpath.github.io/_posts/2021-11-15-introduction-to-alarm-management.md

 ## 1 INTRODUCTION

 This document describes the basic functionalities associated with how the alarms are managed on an Alarm System.
-At the time of writing, most of the active and recent projects were in the marine and offshore environment.
+At the time of writing, most of my active and recent projects were in the marine and offshore environment.
 For that reason, the information presented in this note is influenced by the standards applied in such environments.